 Find out about a faster way to add strikethrough in Google Docs.

-Upload a CSV File to Google Docs or Google Drive
+How to Upload a CSV File to Google Docs or Google Drive (guide with Pictures)

 Your Google Docs or Drive account is a great place to keep documents that you might need to access from a number of different locations.
 The availability of access to your uploaded Google documents is abundant so, provided that you can connect to the Internet, you should have a means of acquiring, viewing or downloading the CSV file.
 Continue reading to learn how to upload and open a CSV file in Google Docs.